openshift-labs/learn-katacoda/middleware/pipelines/09pipelines-console.md

 Now that you have kicked off your pipeline execution, you can view it in the **Pipelines** tab of the OpenShift web console.
 Click on the **Console** tab at the center top of the workshop in your browser to head back out to the web console.

-Once back in the web console, you should be on the **Pipelines** tab.
+Once back in the web console, you should be on the **Pipelines** section.
 Click on the name of the pipeline you created (i.e. `deploy-pipeline`) under the **Name** column.
 As you might remember from earlier, clicking on the name takes you to the overview page for a pipeline that you have in an OpenShift project.

 Since you now have a pipeline run for `deploy-pipeline`, you can now view the pipeline runs via the **Pipeline Runs** tab as shown below: